 When creating the endpoints, enter the new user credentials.

-Teams-FullControlApp may be used on both source and destination tenant and will export document permissions.
+Teams-FullControlApp may be used on both source and destination tenants and will export document permissions.
 Teams-ReadOnly can only be used on the source tenant, and will not export document permissions.

 Post-Migration Steps